Council collects recycling bins every week from residential properties in Moreland. Your recycling bin has a yellow lid.

 Council collects your recycling bin each week on the same day as your garbage bin.
 The day of collection depends on where you live.

-Please place your bin out by 5.30 am of collection day, preferably the night before.
+Please place your bin out by 5.30 am of collection day.
 Garbage and recycling bins are usually collected in the morning.

-What you can put in your recycling bin
+- What can I put in my recycling bin?